Squish for Qt Tutorials

 properties to uniquely identify the menu.
 By using real names, we can create an object name that is general to enough match our desired objects regardless of the window title.

-Once we have identified the object we want to interact with, we use the Object waitForObjectItem(objectOrName, itemOrIndex) function to retrieve a reference to it and in this case we then apply the activateItem(itemObject) function to it.
+Once we have identified the object we want to interact with, we use the Object waitForObjectItem(objectOrName, itemOrIndex) function to retrieve a reference to it.
+Then we apply the activateItem(itemObject) function on it.
 The Object waitForObjectItem(objectOrName, itemOrIndex) function pauses Squish until the specified object and its item are visible and enabled.
 So, here, we waited for the menu bar and one of its menu bar items, and then we waited for a menu bar item and one of its menu items.
 And as soon as the waiting is over each time we activate the object and its item using the activateItem(itemObject) function.

 def addNameAndAddress(oneNameAndAddress): invokeMenuItem("Edit", "Add...") type(waitForObject(names.forename_LineEdit), oneNameAndAddress[0]) type(waitForObject(names.surname_LineEdit), oneNameAndAddress[1]) type(waitForObject(names.email_LineEdit), oneNameAndAddress[2]) type(waitForObject(names.phone_LineEdit), oneNameAndAddress[3]) clickButton(waitForObject(names.address_Book_Add_OK_QPushButton))